 Modifications regarding parenting time in Texas

-Along the way, you and your ex-spouse may work together to create I now come where you and she can share time with your children more evenly but do not need to go all the way to a trial to have that issue sorted out with the judge.
-Again, this is where being able to work together with your ex-spouse comes in handy.
+Along the way, you and your ex-spouse may work together to create I now come where you and she can share time with your children more evenly but do not need to go to a trial to have that issue sorted out with the judge.
+Again, this is where working together with your ex-spouse comes in handy.
 If you and your ex-spouse or at odds with one another and are unwilling to talk through the issues of your case, then it is more likely than not that a trial would have to be held to have your modification case dealt with.

 Overall, the important thing that I want you to take away from this blog post is that you cannot ask a judge to grant you more time with your children unless you have a solid basis for asking beyond merely wanting to see your kids more.
 Although this is a Noble desire in and of itself, it does not necessarily meet the definition of material and substantial change sufficient to have your final decree of divorce modified.
 You should prepare and have your reasons for modification ready to go and defend them in court.